 Urinary tract infection may interfere with a cystoscopy.

 A cystoscopy may be done on an outpatient basis or during a hospital stay.
-Procedures may vary, depending on your condition and your doctor's practices.
+Procedures may vary, depending on your condition and your healthcare provider's practices.

 Generally, a cystoscopy follows this process: